NexPlayer/iOS-SDK/setup-guide.md

 #endif
 ```

-Finally, we need to modify some settings on the Build settings from the proyect.
+Finally, we need to modify some settings on the Build settings from the project.

 First you need to reference the header file into your project.
 Go to Project Settings > Build Settings > Search for *Objective-C Bridging Header* and point to the header file you just created.

 ![](asset/setup2.jpg)

-Lastly we need to setup a couple of more options, in order to get the SDK working.
-All of this are located in the Build Settings of the proyect.
+Lastly, we need to set up a couple of more options, in order to get the SDK working.
+All of this is located in the Build Settings of the project.

 * *Bitcode*:
 	Set 'Enable Bitcode' to NO.
 * *Other Linker Flags*:
 	On the field 'Other Linker Flags' add `-lc++`.

-Now you have the project already setup to use NexPlayer iOS SDK.
+Now you have the project already set up to use NexPlayer iOS SDK.

 ## Integrating NexPlayerView

 `NexPlayerView` is the recommended and easiest way to render a video with *NexPlayer*.
 It includes a `NXPlayer` instance for controlling the playback within the view.

 For a quick start to your first application, create a `UIViewController` subclass that implements the `NXPlayerDelegate` protocol.
-In this example the class will be called 'PlayerController'.
+In this example, the class will be called 'PlayerController'.

 ```swift
 class PlayerController: UIViewController, NXPlayerDelegate {